 - Check out one of the Ranger programs and learn about the geology of the Grand Canyon or the animals that live inside the park

-- Photograph the Grand Canyon (here are some great tips)
+- Photograph the Grand Canyon (here are some great tips) – or hire a photographer to get snaps of you!

 - Go rafting in the Grand Canyon on the Colorado River